 "The Space Pirates" has cowboy pirate astronauts, as does the audio drama "Return of the Rocket Men".

-Madam Vastra, a hot lesbian Victorian samurai lizard with a ninja Cockney maid wife.
+Madame Vastra, a hot lesbian Victorian samurai lizard with a ninja Cockney maid wife.
 Also?
-They Fight Crime.
+They Fight Crime!.

 Hiccups mentions a 'fantasy-romance' novel involving a robot and werewolf pirates.

 The Kaizoku Sentai Gokaiger can transform into any previous sentai.
 This leads to priates turning into ninjas and samurai among other things.
 Their Mecha Gokai-Oh is a more straight example, as it's a pirate robot that can turn into, among other things, a dragon pirate robot, a police pirate robot with gatling guns, a pirate robot centaur with a giant mechanical lion for it's lower body, a samurai pirate robot and a ninja pirate robot.

 A number of shows seem to be designed by taking two random concepts and mashing them together.
 Kamen Rider Gaim, for instance, centers around samurai and fruits.
 Kamen Rider Ex-Aid is about doctors and video games.